Kim Kardashian West Is Going Above & Beyond With This Year's Mother's Day Gift

 Advertisement

 The two also wanted to include a relief-effort component to the launch in light of the COVID-19 pandemic.
-From the fragrance's launch date, April 15, to May 5, 20% of profits from all products on the KKW Fragrance website will be donated to the non-profit organization Blessings In A Backpack.
-"We want to do as much as we can, and I feel blessed to still launch products that can benefit that," says Kardashian West, who also donated $1 million to support families affected by the novel coronavirus through her brand SKIMS.
+From the fragrance's launch date, April 15, to May 5, 20% of profits from all products on the KKW Fragrance website will be donated to the non-profit organisation Blessings In A Backpack.
+"We want to do as much as we can, and I feel blessed to still launch products that can benefit that," says Kardashian West, who also donated around £79,000 to support families affected by the novel coronavirus through her brand SKIMS.

 As her family gets ready to celebrate Mother's Day at home, Kardashian West urges everyone to self-isolate if they're able to, but most importantly to take care of themselves as many adapt to new living situations.
 The mother-of-four has found normalcy in moments like getting ready to film for Keeping Up With The Kardashians at home.
 "My hair is a mess, and I think I've put on makeup twice, so it felt really good those days.
 I felt like a whole different person when I finally got up and got it together," she says.
 "It's not always glamorous.
 There are so many days I don't even brush my hair or get to shower, as it's a different type of task when you're now having to homeschool your kids and figure it all out."
 Ultimately, she has just a few words of advice for everyone in a similar situation: "Do the best that you can."